Cycling Tours & Bike Trips in Italy

 From Bolzano's Laubengasse to Venice's lagoons, this route showcases Italy's finest views.
 The path follows River Adige through orchards to Trento, leads to Verona's Festival Arena, and takes in Vicenza's Palladio architecture.
 Specialized bike fitting awaits in Bolzano.

-Duration 8 days Destinations Bolzano, Trento, Garda, Verona, Vicenza, Abano Terme, Padua, Venice Age Range up to 99 year olds Operated in English, German Physical Rating Moderate Distance 165 mi Operator Eurobike From
+Duration 8 days Destinations Bolzano, Trento, Garda, Verona, Vicenza, Abano Terme, Padua, Venice Age Range All Ages Welcome Operated in English, German Physical Rating Moderate Distance 165 mi Operator Eurobike From

 A Fantastic Journey- Tuscany Small Group Cycling Tour